chippyash/Monad/README.md

 #### Collection

 The Monad Collection provides a structured array that behaves as a Monad.
+It is based on the SPL ArrayObject.

-Very important to note however is that unlike a PHP array, the Collection is type specific, i.e. you specify Collection specifically or by default as the first member of its construction array.
+Very important to note however is that unlike a PHP array, the Collection is type specific, i.e. you specify Collection type specifically or by default as the first member of its construction array.

+Another 'gotcha': As the Collection is an object, calling Collection->value() will just return the Collection itself.
+If you want to get a PHP array from the Collection then use `toArray()` which proxies the underlying `getArrayCopy()` and is provided as most PHPers are familiar with `toArray` as being a missing 'magic' call.

+Why re-invent the wheel?
+ArrayObject (underpinning Collection,) behaves in subtly different ways than a plain vanilla array.
+One: it's an object and can therefore be passed by reference, Two: because of One, it (hopefully TBC,) stops segfaults occurring in a multi thread environment.
+Even if Two doesn't pan out, then One still holds.

 <pre>
 use Monad\Collection;